 We understand that cleaning cloth nappies can seem like a bit of a minefield.
 The Nappy Alliance who are a group of the largest reusable nappy manufacturers and retailers have come together to agree these simple washing instructions which will leave your nappies clean whilst maintaining their longevity.
 Our ultimate list of clean nappy FAQ's covers:

-How to clean a dirty reusable nappy
+- How do you clean a dirty reusable nappy

 Cleaning reusable nappies isn't complicated.
 Here's how you clean a dirty reusable nappy as recommended by the Nappy Alliance: